top of page

 Roll 1 or more dice to do an Enemy Action.

-You get one d6 per Player Level
+You get d6 based on Player Experience

 Spending dice